karandua2016/amazonscrapper/README.md

 ## Prerequisites
 Java 1.8+

-Windows Machine - The project contains only the Web Driver for Chrome on Windows
+Windows Machine - The project contains Web Driver only for Chrome on Windows

 Google Chrome 85.0.4183.38+ - The Bundled Chrome Driver supports minimum this version of Chrome